 3 days in Milan is a good amount of time to see one of the most interesting cities in Italy.
 Milan is full of incredible cultural sights and if you’re a sports fan, you can check out one of the most famous stadiums in the world.

 The San Siro is world-famous as a sporting venue, and visiting is a must even if you’re not into sports.
-If you’re looking for more conventional places to visit, then the Duomo and Castello Sforzesco are just of the many great landmarks in Milan.
+If you’re looking for more conventional places to visit, then the Duomo di Milano and Castello Sforzesco are just of the many great landmarks in Milan.

 Italy is a big country with a lot of fascinating places to check out but Milan has to be on your list because of its history and cultural heritage.
 Even if you visit Milan in 3 days, it’s better than nothing!

-If you’re wondering what to do in Milan for 3 days, this guide is for you.
+If you’re wondering what to do in Milan for 3 days, keep scrolling to find out more!

 Disclosure: This article may contain affiliate/compensated links.
 For more information, please see our full disclosure policy.

-How to Spend 3 Days in Milan
+3 Days in Milan Guide

 Quick 3 Days in Milan Itinerary